Skip to main content

 Is The Parakeet worth the price?

 At £££, The Parakeet is priced above a standard pub meal but below a full-service restaurant — and the Michelin Plate (2025) suggests the kitchen justifies it.
 The wood-fired grill and sharing format mean the experience is built around a few well-executed dishes rather than a long tasting progression.
-Start with the potato bread with smoked butter and the duck tartlets, per the Michelin guide notes, and the pricing looks fair for the quality on offer.
+Start with the potato bread with smoked butter and the duck tartlets, per the Michelin guide notes, the pricing looks fair for the quality on offer.

 Does The Parakeet handle dietary restrictions?

-The menu leans heavily on meat and fish — wood-fired grilling is the house speciality, and dishes like mutton pie and grilled sea bream are central to what the kitchen does.
+The menu leans heavily on meat and fish — wood-fired grilling is the house speciality, dishes like mutton pie and grilled sea bream are central to what the kitchen does.
 Specific dietary accommodation details are not available in the public record, so check the venue's official channels before booking if you have requirements.
 The menu's structure, focused on sharing plates with strong protein-forward dishes, may limit flexibility for strict plant-based diners.

 Can The Parakeet accommodate groups?